What You Need to Know About the Baby Team Volunteer Program

 When to Apply

-The summer volunteer application opens February 16, 2018.
-It is required that the cover letter, resume, and letters of recommendation be submitted to email@example.com.
-Please have your letters of recommendation be sent directly from the recommender to the above email.
+The summer volunteer application opens on March 1st, 2019.
+It is required that the cover letter, resume, and letter of recommendation be submitted to email@example.com.Please have your letter of recommendation be sent directly from the recommender to the above email.
 It is also necessary to complete the online application form (Click here to apply) to complete your application.

 Interviews & Orientation